Welcome to The Association of Catholic Chaplains |

 When I’m asked how I ended up in Chaplaincy, I always say ‘by accident’...
 I started my working life out as a residential youth worker (you all know the type) and I absolutely loved it, but the time came to get ‘a proper job’ and Chaplaincy seemed a natural progression.

 My first existence as a Chaplain was in the Archdiocese of Birmingham but it wasn’t long before I was drawn back into the world of voluntary youth work, working for the Salesians of Don Bosco.
 From there I went back into Chaplaincy, and spent four very happy years as Chaplain in an all-boys school in the East End of London.
 It was then that I made the move over to leafy green Surrey, for my first role in the Independent sector.
-So, although Chaplaincy was never the plan, this is my eighth year in my current role, and truth be told, every time I try and leave God seems to put me very firmly back in my place.
-I’m slowly learning that maybe this Chaplaincy thing is where I’m meant to be after all…
+So, although Chaplaincy was never the plan, this is now my 10th year in my current role and about my 16th in Chaplaincy as a whole!

 I’m originally from Ireland and moved to Essex to work as a full time Secondary teacher… I thought I'd do a year, and then head home.
 13 years later I am still here, and have moved to the south coast, first to teach and then I made the move into School Chaplaincy.
 After spending a number of summers as a Youth Leader with Arundel and Brighton’s Lourdes youth group - Redshirts (Yr.
 10/11) I felt that this move was calling me, and though I still do a little bit of KS3 teaching I have been full time Chaplain at St Richard’s in Bexhill on Sea for almost 10 years!